- PROJECT HELP

 The biggest brand affected is Dunkin' Donuts, which is based out of nearby Canton, Mass.
 Dunkin' posted on its Facebook page Monday that there are two restaurants located in the area of the blasts, at 715 Boylston Street and 53 Huntington St., that remain closed as a result of the evacuation.
 The company has not received any reports of damage to its restaurants or injuries to its employees.
 Other Boston area units remain open.

 Dunkin's fans have also used the brand's Facebook page to suggest free coffee and donuts for first responders, or donations toward victims from all Boston Krème donut sales.
+One fan responded: "Having worked nearly 10 years in Dunkin' Donuts, they're not going to advertise it, but I have no doubt they'll be taken care of."

 Boston-based fast casual Boloco also closed a handful of stores Monday, including its Copley, Newbury, School Street, Berklee, Commons and Northeastern locations.
 The Copley restaurant remains closed today.